-Actuaries have prepared estimates of the amount of employer contributions that will need to be paid into pension schemes during 2021/22.
-The estimate for the Defined Benefit scheme, based on a salary increase of 3.8% was £14.796m.
-The estimates for the Defined Contributions schemes were £13.669m for the Teachers Pensions scheme and £0.071m for the NHS scheme.
+Actuaries have prepared estimates of the amount of If actual pay awards employer contributions that will need to be paid into pensions schemes during 2022/23.
+For these estimates they used an expected pay increase of exceed the actuaries assumption by 0.50% then additional 4%.
+The estimates for the Defined Contributions schemes were £11.929m for the Teachers Pensions scheme and £0.061 for the NHS scheme.
+The estimate for the Defined Benefit scheme was employers contributions of £0.154m would be required